-“AMC was increasingly hemmed in from all sides,” Geeber (2021) pointed out.
+“AMC was increasingly hemmed in from all sides,” Geeber (2021) wrote in a Curbside Classic comment.
 As an example, he noted how the compact “Dodge Dart and Plymouth Valiant sedans with the slant six and Torqueflite were successfully attracting buyers who wanted a practical, sturdy and economical car.”
 That invariably took sales away from the compact Rambler American.

 This is a key point, so I would like to add some additional thoughts.
-As Romney stepped away from AMC to run for governor of Michigan, Abernethy faced mounting threats on three major fronts: The Big Three was invading its markets, product proliferation escalated the costs of staying competitive, and import sales would soon take off.
+After Romney stepped away from American Motors to run for governor of Michigan in 1962, Abernethy faced threats on three major fronts: The Big Three was invading its core markets, product proliferation escalated the costs of competing model for model, and import sales would soon take off.

 Threat 1: Big Three invaded AMC’s smaller-car markets